Is Docker buzz worrying you?

 No, I don’t think so.
 But it will be used, especially on new applications getting developed from scratch.

 For me, I see this as another great opportunity to grow and learn something new.
 Or if you’ve had any experience with containers before maybe it’s just the same thing with a new name.
-Either way – as Andy would say, “it’s not anything to loss your shoes over!”
+Either way – as Andy would say, “it’s not anything to lose your shoes over!”